The best banks and cards for European travellers

 For some European countries not using the Euro there’s an additional wrinkle: There can be double conversions.
 You spend in say Indian Rupees, Mastercard converts to Euro and your bank then converts from € to your local currency with their own exchange rate.
 That’s how they can still have their cut.
 Seems to happen more with Mastercard than Visa.
 Here’s a good explainer how it works with Polish banks.
 Again, the fine print should reveal this.

-Now, Revolut, Curve and Wise for example do not use Visa or Mastercard rates either, but at least they are transparent in that they use the mid-market rate.
-But still, with Revolut and Curve you’re up to 2% worse off on weekends, and with Wise in any case.
+Now, Revolut and Wise for example do not use Visa or Mastercard rates either, but at least they are transparent in that they use the mid-market rate (which may or may not be better than Visa or Mastercard rates on any given day).
+But still, with Revolut you’re worse off on weekends, and with Wise for at least some currencies.
 99% of the time you’re better off sticking to the card companies’ rates and you won’t have to compare rates and what not.

 Inside the EEA the European Central Bank rates are the best, but few banks use them for card transactions.